chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 - Rate movies and view ratings
 - User profile management
 - Admin movie and user management
-- Cloud-based backend and recommendation-engine testing
-- Cloud database integration using Amazon RDS

 ---

 ## Mood-Aware Recommendation System

-MoodFlix uses a **Content-Based Filtering** approach to generate movie recommendations based on the user's selected mood.
+MoodFlix uses a **Content-Based Filtering** approach to generate recommendations based on the user's selected mood.

 The recommendation engine uses:

 - Mood-to-Genre and Keyword Mapping
 - Movie genres and tags
-- TF-IDF feature representation
+- TF-IDF
 - Cosine Similarity
 - Genre relevance
-- Movie rating quality
+- Rating quality
-- Popularity based on rating count
+- Popularity
 - Movie recency

-Mood profiles are stored in the MySQL database using associated genres and descriptive keywords.

-When a user selects a mood, the system creates a mood profile using its associated genres and keywords.
+When a user selects a mood, the system retrieves the associated genres and keywords from the database.
+TF-IDF converts the mood profile and movie content into numerical vectors, and Cosine Similarity measures how closely each movie matches the selected mood.

-Movie genres and tags are combined to create movie content features. **TF-IDF** converts the movie features and selected mood profile into numerical feature vectors.

-**Cosine Similarity** is then used to measure how closely each movie matches the selected mood.

-Additional ranking factors are applied to improve the quality and relevance of the final recommendations.

----

-## Recommendation Score
+### Recommendation Score

-The final recommendation score combines several factors:

 | Factor | Weight |
 | --- | ---: |